Trans Scania Winter is an unsupported 246 km trail run (with some road parts) in southern Sweden.

 The registration fee for Trans Scania Winter is 750 SEK.
 The registration includes a nice t-shirt for finishers, GPS tracker rental, and optional transportation from Lund to the start for the runner on the race day.
 No other transportation, food or accommodation is included.
 The registration is personal and cannot be refunded, transferred to another person, or kept for another year.

 Unlike the regular Trans Scania race, no drop bags are handled by the organizers.
 It’s possible to hand in one finish bag that will be available upon finishing the race.
-The finish bags are handled in a reasonably secure way, we keep them in a locked car and then in a room at Hotel Lundia, so storing wallets, keys, etc. in them should be fine.
+The finish bags are handled in a reasonably secure way, i.e. in a locked car and in a hotel room, so storing wallets, keys, etc. in them should be fine.
 This is, however, done at your own risk.

 All runners are required to arrange support in one of the following ways: